FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ## API Details
   ### manageGeoObject
    a GeoObject is an element place on a map.
 It has a name, characteristics and an attitude.

+  #### putGeoObject

+  * verb: PUT
+  * endpoint /ManageGeoObject/postGeoObject
+  * returns: UID

+  #### Parameters
+  * uid
+  * how
+  * geoObject
+  * longitude
+  * latitude
+  * address
+  * name
+  * timeout

+   ##### Response
+   * 200 Success: uid. you have create the geoObject
+   * [MISSING PARAMETERNAME]: you have odmitted a parameter that is required
+   * server error 500: you have probably missspelled the list of parameters (e.g geoObjects/ supported attitude). the names are case sensitive (!)
+  *  server error 400: you have probably an error in the format of your JSON query
+   * server error 404: you have an error in the end point definition

   #### postGeoObject

  * verb: POST